covertnine/cortex-widgets/readme.txt

 == Changelog ==
+ 1.0.9 =
+ * Added messaging for scrape limit for Instagram to 12

 = 1.0.8 =
 * Stable
 * Added checks to look for blank API keys for Twitter so users have to enter them before the widget options will show up.
 Template fixes